rieset/aws-kubectl/README.md

-# AWS image from deploy with kubectl
+# AWS image for deploy with kubectl